LeBron James Biography

 Awards & Achievements

-LeBron James’ team Miami Heat won the NBA championship for two consecutive years from 2012 and he was declared NBA Most Valuable Player, which he had been winning for two years already.
+LeBron James’ team Miami Heat won the NBA championship for two consecutive years in 2012 and he was declared NBA Most Valuable Player, which he had been winning for two years already.

-He was part of the Olympic gold-winning American team at Beijing (2008) and London (2012) games, and a bronze at Seoul Olympics (2004).
-He also has gold and a bronze FIBA Americas Championship medals.
+He was part of the Olympic gold-winning American team at the Beijing (2008) and London (2012) games and a bronze at the Seoul Olympics (2004).
+He also has gold and a bronze FIBA Americas Championship medal.

 The 2011-12 season ended with Miami Heat beating Oklahoma City Thunder to win the NBA Championship; James’ first NBA title.
 In the final game, he scored 26 points, 11 rebounds, and 13 assists.
 He has won three other NBA titles since.

-He made NBA history in 2013, when he became the youngest and 38th NBA player to score 20,000 points at age 28—succeeding Kobe Bryant of the Lakers—who accomplished this feat when he was twenty-nine.
+He made NBA history in 2013 when he became the youngest and 38th NBA player to score 20,000 points at age 28—succeeding Kobe Bryant of the Lakers—who accomplished this feat when he was 29.

 Family & Personal Life